trezor/trezor-user-env/README.md

 ## Troubleshooting

-- If you get an error with `trezor-user-env-regtest` starting up, you will need to clean container contents by pruning that container or all stopped containers with `docker container prune`.
 - On Apple Silicon Macs, `trezor-user-env-regtest` runs in an emulation layer as there is no arm native image.
 You may experience some slowness or issues when using it on arm Macs.